splashkit/the-programmers-field-guide-starlight/src/content/docs/guides/part-0/01-abstraction/3-activities.md

 This book is about learning to program, which is learning to create digital realities that exist and operate within a computer.
 Computers are complicated machines, but we can rise above that due to abstraction.

-Before we continue this journey, we need to take a brief tour on the tools and skills you will need to use your computer like a computing professional.
+Before we continue this journey, we need to take a brief tour of the tools and skills you will need to use your computer like a computing professional.